speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 # Pool Keys

-> **NOTE**: I realised I had to fix some root vs non-root permissions in an advanced stage of these series of tutorials.
+> **NOTE 1**: I realised I had to fix some root vs non-root permissions in an advanced stage of these series of tutorials.
 If while you follow this
 > episode you suddenly experience issues with root vs non-root permissions, please check the following [docs](/RUN_NODE_AS_USER.md)
 > and then come back to this episode.

+> **NOTE 2**: Before starting it's important to know that there is a step of this tutorial I just can't help you with, and it is the setup of your
+> router and/or how to configure dynamic ip addresses.
+This is because there are way too many different setups.

 This part of the process of setting up a pool used to be extremely painful.
 While the official cardano [docs](https://docs.cardano.org/projects/cardano-node/en/latest/index.html) are extremely well written, it is complicated to do all the steps by hand, specially if you consider that signed transaction should promptly be